traderres/webClass/learnAngular/lessons_Angular16/ANGULAR_LESSONS_PLAN.md

            <a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/exercises/tailwind.exercise04.responsive.layout.question.txt">Exercise 4  / Responsive Layout</a>       (<a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/exercises/tailwind.exercise04.responsive.layout.answers.txt">Answers</a>)

     b.
 How to Fix titles / Set height using CSS calculations

     c.
-Using animation to make a horizontal section appear and disappear
-    d.
-Using animation to make a vertical section appear/disappear
+How to use animations to make DIVs appear/disappear Horizontal Animations on width  (Approach #1)
+           Horizontal Animations on width  (Approach #2)
+           Vertical Animations on height (Approach #1)
+           Vertical Animations on height (Approach #2)

  6. Page Navigation
     a.
 Using the router to change the page view